-How to Update the HF21 / HFA21 WiFi Dongle Chipset
+How To Update The WiFi Dongle Chipset Firmware

-How to Update the HF21 / HFA21 WiFi Dongle Chipset
+How To Update The WiFi Dongle Chipset Firmware

 This guide explains how to update the HF21 / HFA21 WiFi Dongle chipset used in some GivEnergy systems.
 Updating the chipset improves WiFi stability with newer routers.
 The update requires connecting to the dongle’s local hotspot and uploading two firmware files.